Automattic/wp-calypso/packages/eslint-plugin-wpcalypso/README.md

 $ yarn add --dev eslint eslint-plugin-wpcalypso
 ```

-If you're planning to use the React superset of rules, you should also install `eslint-plugin-react`:
+If you're planning to use the React superset of rules, you should also install `eslint-plugin-react` and `eslint-plugin-react-hooks`:

 ```
-yarn add --dev eslint-plugin-react
+yarn add --dev eslint-plugin-react eslint-plugin-react-hooks
 ```

 ## Usage